 Will Tiny Health strain tracking be able to detect strains from my probiotic?

-We have over 234 probiotic strains in our database.
+We have over 300 common probiotic strains in our database.
 If you have 1% or more relative abundance of one of these strains, then it is very likely we’ll be able to detect it.

 It is important to note that a probiotic strain may be very similar to other probiotic strains used at multiple probiotic companies, and while we may be able to detect the strain we may not be able to tell you exactly which probiotic brand it came from.
 You may also see probiotic brands listed that you or your child are not taking because of how similar those strains are.
 For example, Lactobacillus rhamnosus GG is a beneficial probiotic strain that is found in many probiotic brands, such as Culturelle and Lovebug.
 When we detect this strain, it is unclear which probiotic it may have come from.

-Where do I find probiotic strains on my report?
+Where can I find probiotic strains on my report?

-In the ‘Beneficial microbes’ category of your report, you’ll find a section titled ‘Common probiotic species’.
-In this list, some species may highlight a number of ‘strains detected’.
+In the ‘Beneficial microbes’ category of your report, you’ll find a section titled ‘Common Probiotic Species’.
+In this list, some species may highlight one or more ‘strains detected’.
 Click any of these species to view the ‘Strains detected’ section with details.

 Why wasn’t my probiotic strain detected?

-Tiny Health has 234 of common probiotic strains in our database.
+Tiny Health has over 300 common probiotic strains in our database.
 We can detect probiotic strains if they have a relative abundance of 1% or greater in your gut.
 If we don’t detect your probiotic strain it could be for a few reasons:

 My report detected a probiotic strain, why was my probiotic brand not listed?